leslie255/sharklang/README.md

 ### Contributing
 Just open up a new PR and I'll review it as soon as possible.
 All issues and PR's should be in English.

+### Version 0.0.2 Plans
+There are three more things I want to add for release 0.0.2, else if statements, break statements, and a new typechecker.

 ### LICENSE
 This project is Licensed under **GPLv3**